Robert Moog: Legacy

 Moog has had a lasting influence on music.
 The BBC describes him as a pioneer of synthesized sound.
-According to the Guardian, his inventions "changed the complexion of the pop and classical music worlds".
+According to the Guardian, his inventions "changed the complexion of the pop and classical music worlds."
 Moog's name became so associated with electronic music that it was sometimes used as a generic term for any synthesizer.
-In 2004, Moog was the subject of Moog, a documentary by Hans Fjellestad, who said in 2004 that Moog "embodies the archetypal American maverick inventor".

-Moog's awards include honorary doctorates from Polytechnic Institute of New York University (New York City), Lycoming College (Williamsport, Pennsylvania), and Berklee College of Music.
-Moog received a Grammy Trustees Award for lifetime achievement in 1970.
-He received the Polar Music Prize in 2001 and a Special Merit/Technical Grammy Award in 2002.
+Moog's awards include honorary doctorates from Polytechnic Institute of New York University (New York City), Lycoming College (Williamsport, Pennsylvania) and Berklee College of Music.
+He received a Grammy Trustees Award for lifetime achievement in 1970, the Polar Music Prize in 2001 and a Special Merit/Technical Grammy Award in 2002.
 In 2012, to celebrate Moog's birthday, Google created an interactive version of the Minimoog as its Google Doodle.
 In 2013, Moog was inducted into the National Inventors Hall of Fame.

 Museum

-On July 18, 2013, Moog's widow Ileana Grams-Moog said she planned to give her husband's archives, maintained by the Bob Moog Foundation, to Cornell University.
-The foundation offered her $100,000, but Grams-Moog said she would not sell them.
-She said Cornell could provide better access for researchers, and that the foundation had not made enough progress toward a planned museum to be worthy of keeping the collection.
-The foundation responded that it had sufficiently preserved the collection and made efforts to improve storage, though it could not yet afford to build the museum.
+On July 18, 2013, Moog's widow Ileana Grams-Moog announced plans to donate Moog's archives, maintained by the Bob Moog Foundation, to Cornell University.
+The foundation offered her $100,000 but Grams-Moog would not sell the archives.
+She felt that Cornell could provide better access for researchers and that the foundation had not made enough progress toward a planned museum to be worthy of maintaining the collection.
+The foundation responded that it had sufficiently preserved the collection and had made efforts to improve storage, although it could not yet afford to build the museum.

 In August 2019, the Bob Moog Foundation opened the Moogseum, a museum dedicated to Moog's work, in Asheville, North Carolina.
 The displays include rare theremins, prototype synthesizer modules and Moog's documents.

+Media

+Moog has been the subject of books about his life and work, including the 2004 book Analog Days: The Invention and Impact of the Moog Synthesizer by Trevor Pinch and Frank Trocco and the 2023 biography Switched On: Bob Moog and the Synthesizer Revolution by Albert Glinsky.
+Moog had contributed the foreword to Glinsky's first book, Theremin: Ether Music and Espionage, about Leon Theremin, who was a principal inspiration to Moog.

+Moog was also the subject of Moog, a 2004 documentary directed by Hans Fjellestad, who said that Moog "embodies the archetypal American maverick inventor."